Metaswitch/clearwater-readthedocs/Geographic redundancy.md

 before they try to re-register (using the correct DNS entry this time).

-If the subscriber was connected to a bono node in region B, their TCP connection does not fail and they do not re-register.
-However, they have a 50% chance that their registration was stored in region A, in which case their incoming calls will fail until they re-register.
-By default, we propose re-registering every 5 minutes, so on average the subscriber would be without incoming service for 2.5 minutes.
+If the subscriber was connected to a bono node in region B, their TCP connection does not fail, they do not re-register and their service is unaffected.

-Overall, the subscriber's expected outgoing call service outage would be as follows.
+Overall, the subscriber's expected incoming or outgoing call service outage would be as follows.

       50% chance of being on a bono node in region A * 30s/300s chance of having a stale DNS entry * 300s re-registration time
     = 5% chance of a 300s outage
     = 15s average outage

-Likewise, a subscriber's expected incoming call service outage would be as follows.

-      ( 50% chance of being on a bono node in region A * 30s/300s chance of having a stale DNS entry * 300s re-registration time ) +
-      ( 50% chance of being on a bono node in region B * 50% chance of having registration stored in region A * 50% average amount through the registration period when the failure occurred * 300s re-registration time )
-    = 5% chance of a 300s outage + 25% chance of a 150s outage
-    = 52.5s average outage

 Realistically, if 50% of subscribers all re-registered almost simultaneously (due to their TCP connection dropping and their DNS being